TetraJet-v2: Accurate NVFP4 Training for Large Language Models with Oscillation Suppression and Outlier Control

-In this work, we propose \textbf{\ours}, an end-to-end fully-quantized \texttt{FP4} training recipe for LLMs.
-Our experiments demonstrate that our unbiased double-block quantization, weight oscillation reduction, and outlier precision control methods enable stable and accurate 4-bit training that consistently outperforms the previous state of the art.
-We analyze and effectively address the problem of oscillating weights during ultra-low-precision LLM training.
-Results show that combining our proposed methods offers significant advantages for bridging the performance gap to full-precision training.
+In this work, we propose \textbf{\ours}, an end-to-end fully-quantized \texttt{NVFP4} training recipe for LLMs.
+Our experiments demonstrate that our unbiased double-block quantization, weight oscillation reduction, and outlier precision control methods enable stable and accurate 4-bit training by solving oscillation and outlier bottlenecks, and consistently outperform previous methods, offering significant advantages for bridging the performance gap to full-precision training while maintaining practical speedup.